City Lit Theatre Company

 How will I be taught, and will there be any work outside the class?

 You will learn through practical work.
 The director may utilise a range of rehearsal techniques that might include research projects, improvisation, text analysis, and hot seating.
 Work beyond the sessions will be necessary in terms of line-learning and script analysis; you will need to know your lines by the official 'off book' deadline.
 You will need to be free to rehearse and perform during production week (please see dates above).
+You will be required to take part in rehearsal and production photos which will be used for the purpose of marketing the show.

 HEALTH CHECK